 In general, approach shipping as “you win some, you lose some” mentality knowing that if you do your calculations properly, you are likely to even out at the end of the day

 Suppliers may be a pain.
 Remember you are relinquishing your control over inventory so you can only hope the suppliers have the same standard of customer service and professionalism that your store promises its customers.
-This may not always be true so prepare your self for constantly updating your product selection until you find the most consistent and reliable suppliers
+This may not always be true so prepare your self for constantly updating your product selection until you find the most consistent and reliable suppliers.
+Modalyst however, has a implemented a vetting process for suppliers so the network is comprised of reliable, high quality brands.

 2) Find the Best Shopping Cart Technology for You